This is yet another question that we are constantly asked in the early to middle middle stages of the renovation process with new clients.

 Just to be sure and due your diligence before taking the plunge.

-For examples of recent renovations at a wide range of price points, please visit the Before and After page on our web site.
+For examples of recent renovations at a wide range of price points, please visit our projects on our website.